Amor-Jansen/Darkland/README.md

 Image of mockup

 This is an interactive 2d scroller game.
 My aim is to provide something fun and with increasing difficulty as you advance through the levels.
-Using nothing but JavaScript, HTML and CSS to build this game.
+Using nothing but Vanilla JavaScript, HTML and CSS to build this game.

 The story of the game is there has been a huge attack on earth and you are an animal just trying to survive the apocalypse.
 Avoid the mutant creatures, fond food and saftey.